davison/ha-sinkhole/vip-manager/README.md

           vrrsp_secret: wh0_goes_th3r3
     ```

 *   `state` specifies the node state that machines will try to start in.
 It defaults to `BACKUP`.
-If all your nodes will start as `BACKUP`, and they will elect a `MASTER` based on a combination of `priority`, IP address and status of the `dns-node` service, though these details are mnostly irrelevant.
+If all your nodes start as `BACKUP`, they will elect a `MASTER` based on a combination of `priority`, IP address and status of the `dns-node` service, though these details are mostly irrelevant.
 To create a preferred master, launch that one container with `state:MASTER` and a higher priority as shown in the overridden `ha_vars`.
 You probably want to do this if you have one machine with better hardware than the others that should always be preferred as a primary service provider.
     ```yaml
     dns_nodes:
       vars: